magician11/empath-wiki/training.md

 - [Buckminsterfullerene: precursor to life](https://www.youtube.com/watch?v=EFPbHRTIyvc)
 - the best image of space we have (and the largest image ever) from the [Hubble Telescope](https://www.youtube.com/watch?v=8EKl9aF4NnM)

+### Lesson 18 (how ET craft are powered)

+The fuel for ET craft is moscovium (element 115).
+Element 115 does not naturally occur on Earth.
+This element is stable.

+Element 115 is in the top of the reactor of the craft.
+The base has a particle accelerator.
+So a particle is accelerated to a high speed, then deflected up a small tube aimed at the 115.
+This transmutes the 115 into anti-matter.
+The anti-matter reacts with a gas and is converted into 100% energy and a gravitational wave.
+The heat energy is converted into electrical power by a thermal-electric converter to power subsystems on the craft.
+The gravitational waves propel the craft.
+The craft thus generates it's own gravitational field.
+Being in that distortion, inertia has no effect.

+ET craft look like a ball of light at night because the high energy source from the craft interact with our gas atmosphere (oxygen, nitrogen).
+Applying enough energy to gas molecules, emit photons (light).

+Because gravity bends, time, space and light, so we don't see the craft as they are.